These chocolate raisin cookies are a fantastic! And they just happen to be one of those fairly simple drop cookie recipes!

 * Mix in the chocolate chips, raisins and walnuts.
 Drop by rounded teaspoonfuls onto ungreased cookie sheets.

-* Bake for 8 to 10 minutes in the preheated oven, or just until set.
-These chocolate raisin cookies will fool you at 8 minutes.
+* These chocolate raisin cookies will fool you at 8 minutes!!!!
 I was dead set on 8 minutes to cook them and I'd be super hesitant to bake over the 8 mins.
 They will be chewy inside with a slightly shiny outside and can easily be over cooked if you are looking for visible doneness.

-Cool slightly on the cookie sheets before transferring to wire racks to cool completely.
+* Cool slightly on the cookie sheets (I usually cool for that "standard" 10 minutes) before transferring to wire racks to cool completely.

 Don't!
 There is no need.
+A lot of times bakers want to use shortening so the cookies won't get flat and crispy.
 You can keep your cookies from looking like frisbees by setting the dough in the fridge before dropping them on the cookie sheet.
 It keeps the butter cooled.
 If you notice my cookies, that is what I did.
 Generally when they spread like pancakes it's from the butter being too warm prior to baking.

 An alcohol is what gives this chocolate raisin cookie it's authentic flavor!
 But there a few things you could use instead.
 Here's some options: